 Sleep apnea is caused by the supportive muscles of the soft palate being too relaxed.
-The uvula, tonsils and sides of the throat are all affected; causing the airway to tighten or often completely shutting.
-This can cause serious problems since people suffering from the condition can stop breathing while sleeping.
-It can also cause sleepless nights, since this can occur up to 30 times per hour for some people.
+The uvula, tonsils, and sides of the throat are all affected.
+This causes the airway to tighten or often close completely.
+This can cause serious problems for people suffering from the condition and can stop them from breathing while sleeping.
+Additionally, since this can occur up to 30 times per hour for some people, it can cause sleepless nights.

 Snoring and sleep apnea are often grouped together because snoring is a common symptom of sleep apnea.
 However, when someone snores, it doesn’t necessarily mean that they suffer from sleep apnea.
 The causes for snoring can be a number of things, while sleep apnea is a sleep disorder.

 So how do you know which you are dealing with?
 Since sleep apnea can be difficult to diagnose, it is best to get professional advice.
 Seeing a Neuromuscular Dentist like Dr. Barney, as well as an ENT doctor, our team can help determine the root cause of your snoring.

 - Weight – Being overweight can cause snoring.
 Excess fat pushes the tissues inside the mouth and throat closer together, constricting the airways and causing snoring.